How I joined a community in London to end a long break from slacklining.

 The strap served me many times after the trip.
 Then, more moving happened, and again, I was without the gear for some time.
 Eventually, I got to London.
 "Surely, there must be some folks who slackline here!"
 I thought.
 I searched online for local slackliners in hopes to get involved and found a group that arranges meetings.
 One of which was this Sunday in Finsbury Park.
 Excited, I went for it.

 When I got there, one line was stretched.
 I started to chat with the people around, who allowed me to join.
 Slackline folks are cool; regardless of whether I met them in the US or the EU, I felt welcomed any time I approached them.
 I never take it for granted.

 It felt fab to be back on a slackline, but it was quite short again.
 Suddenly, one guy said something like, "Let's put up something longer."
 "Oh yes!"
 I thought.
 It's been ages since walking any more advanced line, and I was keen to have a go at it again.
 However, they started rigging something of 50-60 meters (~180ft) long.

 Without nearly any practice for years, I knew that was a no-go for me.
 But then, more people came by, and more lengths got assembled.

 Shortly, there was one about 20m (66ft) long.

 I tried a couple of times and couldn't get past the half.
 But it felt doable, so I set myself that it will happen.
 Meanwhile, people took turns and had a good time.

-Then I gave it a shot barefoot; and heck, I sent it.
+Then I tried again, and heck, I sent it.
 To be sure it wasn't just luck, I did it again.
-And with the shoes, also.
+And again.
 Oh, happiness!

-The activity also attracted the curiosity of some passers-by, also welcomed to give it a try.
+The activity attracted the curiosity of some passers-by, who were also welcome to try it.

-The four-years long break is over, and I couldn't be more excited.
+It was on 17th March 2012 – A few days short of four years!
+The break is over, and I couldn't be more excited.
+A few insignificant steps for mankind, but a giant leap for me.
 Twenty meters is conquered again!
-A few insignificant steps for mankind, but a giant thing for me.
 Let's get back to it, let's push it back to fifty, let's extend it even more!